zeantsoi/jDoom/README.md

 ### Basic implementation

 jDoom requires minimal configuration to get a basic implementation running – it requires only that a date (formatted as `mm/dd/yyyy`) is specified.
-Simply pass a date to an instance of the `Doom` function, assign it to a variable, and run the `doom` method on the variable:
+Simply pass a date string to an instance of the `Doom` function, assign it to a variable, and run the `doom` method on the variable:

     var counter = Doom({
       targetDate: '04/05/2063'